ikunetwork/WhitePaper/README.md

 * `permissionlessLicense` threshold
 * 1st priority to upgrade to clinical trial subject
 * Early access to realized biotechnology upon regulatory approval \[at a discounted \(or free\) rate\]
-* Access to work on `RST[x]DC` development
+* Access to the `RST[x]` sub-network to work on R&D development

-R&D data will be made available to `RST[x]` holders and updated by the `RST[x]DC` team through the IN infrastructure on an ongoing basis. `RST[x]DC` R&D data will be de-identified and stored on IPFS.
-Access to the data and specific `RST[x]DC` will be made available with possession of a minimum, predetermined `RST[x]` threshold and private key, unless otherwise made public thru IKU.
+R&D data will be made available to `RST[x]` holders and updated by the `RST[x]` sub-network through the IN infrastructure on an ongoing basis. `RST[x]` R&D data will be de-identified and stored on IPFS.
+Access to the data and specific `RST[x]` sub-network will be made available with possession of a minimum, predetermined `RST[x]` threshold and private key, unless otherwise made public thru IKU.
 A transaction involving `RST[x]` is the cryptographic validation of rights transfer to `RST[x]` hashed data, timestamped by the blockchain.
 This is transparently irrefutable evidence of both proof of the data's existence and rights provenance on IPFS at a given point in time, protecting against reasons for litigation.

 `RST[x]`** Smart Contract**